 An exploration of writing and reading

-Science to Fantasy, will I get through?
+Science to Fantasy, will I succeed?

 Your Future Favourite Fantasy & Science Fiction Author